The best time to go to Machu Picchu

 Top tip: The Inca Trail is closed in February.

-You can get from the Poroy station near Cusco to Machu Picchu by taking a train to Aguas Calientes, a town located 9km from the historic site.
-The train takes around three-and-a-half hours, and you should book ahead as tickets can sell out months in advance during peak season.
+You can get from Poroy station near Cusco to Machu Picchu by taking a train to Aguas Calientes, a town also known as Machu Picchu Pueblo.
+The train takes around three-and-a-half hours, and from Aguas Calientes you can reach Machu Picchu by bus in about 25 minutes, or walk the 9km to the site up a steep path.

 Three train companies operate on the route: Inca Rail, Peru Rail, and the Belmond Hiram Bingham train.